MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-add-general.md

 - Upon completion of the SharePoint Online migration to the German region, data indexes are rebuilt.
 Features that are dependent on search indexes may be affected while reindexing completes.

 - If your organization still uses SharePoint 2010 workflows, they'll no longer function after December 31, 2021.
 SharePoint 2013 workflows will remain supported, although turned off by default for new tenants starting on November 1, 2020.
-After migration to the Office 365 services SharePoint Online service<!--v-gmoor: Can we revise "Office 365 services SharePoint Online service"?--> is complete, we recommend that you to move to Power Automate or other supported solutions.
+After migration to the Office 365 services SharePoint Online service is complete, we recommend that you to move to Power Automate or other supported solutions.

 - Upon completion of the OneDrive migration to the German region, data indexes are rebuilt.
 Features that depend on search indexes may be affected while reindexing is in progress.